jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 ### ST model notebook

-For ST(Substation Transformer), notebook is IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb as configured in cfg file.<br>
+For ST(Substation Transformer), notebook is IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb as configured in cfg file.
 ![drawing](/img/apm_8.7/hpu_model_ws_notebook.png){ width=100% height=100% }<br>

 Any permenant modification on notebook, will need save to a latest version to take affect, because each job binds with a version of the notebook, by default it's the `Latest` version.